 Working within the organisation:

-4. Participate in evaluation of the Agency against agreed organisational goals, business, and quality
+- Participate in the evaluation of the Agency against agreed organisational goals, business, and quality

 registration of the Agency.

-4. Work in cooperation with members of multi-disciplinary health teams in order to maximise opportunities for
+- Work in cooperation with members of multi-disciplinary health teams in order to maximise opportunities for Client therapeutic care.

 Professional Long Term Care Leadership: